 {Editor’s note: Triggered by the observation and analysis of the interference into the 18.6-18.8 GHz band as described in [Attachment/Section] this raises a number of issues that have to be addressed, i.e.:

 – Interference due to reflections over large bodies of water.
 Future revisions to the analysis section of this report should use the model on bistatic scattering for sea and land Earth surfaces (currently described in the PDNR in Annex 9 to Doc.
-3J/272 for frequencies up to 100 GHz), while noting that work is on-going within Study Group 3 to incorporate wind speed variability on a spatial and temporal basis into the model.
+3J/272 for frequencies up to 100 GHz), while noting that work is on-going within Study Group 3 to incorporate wind speed variability on a spatial and temporal basis into the model.{US Note: The most recent version of land surface bistatic scattering PDNR is attached as Annex 40 of 3J Chairman’s Report.}

 [IEEE: Update the above bullet to align it with the contents of RLS from WP 3J Doc 7C/51.]